More Thoughts on Bernie Sanders and Capitalism

 Health care is a human right.
 Period: Sure, but how?

-First he talks about expanding the Affordable Care Act (which is
+First he talks about expanding the Affordable Care Act (which was

 then he admits that's not the end, but he doesn't look beyond.